Transnistria: Government and politics

-Transnistria is a presidential republic.
+Transnistria is a semi-presidential republic with a powerful presidency.
 The president is directly elected for a maximum of two consecutive five-year terms.
 The current President is Vadim Krasnoselsky.

 The Supreme Council is a unicameral legislature.
 It has 43 members who are elected for 5-year terms.
 Elections take place within a multi-party system.
-The majority in the Parliament of Transnistria belongs to the Renewal movement that defeated the Republic party affiliated with Igor Smirnov in 2005 and performed even better in the 2010 and 2015 elections.
+The majority in the supreme council belongs to the Renewal movement that defeated the Republic party affiliated with Igor Smirnov in 2005 and performed even better in the 2010 and 2015 elections.
 Elections in Transnistria are not recognised by international bodies such as the European Union, as well as numerous individual countries, who called them a source of increased tensions.

 There is disagreement over whether elections in Transnistria are free and fair.
-The political regime has been described as one of "super-presidentialism".
+The political regime has been described as one of "super-presidentialism" before the 2011 constitutional reform.
 During the 2006 presidential election, the registration of opposition candidate Andrey Safonov was delayed until a few days before the vote, so that he had little time to conduct an election campaign.
 Some sources consider election results suspect.
 In 2001, in one region it was reported that Igor Smirnov collected 103.6% of the votes.
-The PMR government said "the government of Moldova launched a campaign aimed at convincing international observers not to attend" an election held on 11 December 2005 – but monitors from the Russian-led Commonwealth of Independent States election monitors ignored that and declared the ballot democratic.
+The PMR government said "the government of Moldova launched a campaign aimed at convincing international observers not to attend" an election held on 11 December 2005 – but election monitors from the Russian-led Commonwealth of Independent States ignored that and declared the ballot democratic.

 The opposition Narodovlastie party and Power to the People movement were outlawed at the beginning of 2000 and eventually dissolved.

-A list published by the European Union bans travel to the EU for some members of the Transnistrian leadership.
+A list published by the European Union had banned travel to the EU for some members of the Transnistrian leadership.
+Lifted by 2012.

 In 2007, the registration of a Social Democratic Party was allowed.
 This party, led by a former separatist leader and member of the PMR government Andrey Safonov, allegedly favours a union with Moldova.

-In September 2007, the leader of the Pridnestrovie Communist Party, Oleg Khorzhan, was sentenced to a suspended sentence of 1½ years' imprisonment for organising unsanctioned actions of protest.
+In September 2007, the leader of the Transnistrian Communist Party, Oleg Khorzhan, was sentenced to a suspended sentence of 1½ years' imprisonment for organising unsanctioned actions of protest.

 According to the 2006 referendum, carried out by the PMR government, 97.2% of the population voted in favour of "independence from Moldova and free association with Russia".
 EU and several other countries refused to recognise the referendum results.

+Residents will have the opportunity to vote in Moldova's referendum on joining the EU, planned for autumn 2024.
+There will be no voting stations within Transnistria; however, residents will be free to travel into other areas of Moldova to vote, should they wish to.